sahrk/DGGRID/INSTALL.md

 Build the application dggrid by executing:

-    cd DGGRID                           # enter the cloned repo mkdir build                         # Make a directory to compile into cd build                            # Switch into build directory cmake -DCMAKE_BUILD_TYPE=Release .. # Prepare to compile make -j 4                           # Build code.
-Change number to compile in parallel make install                        # Optionally install on your machine
+    cd DGGRID                            # enter the cloned repo mkdir build                          # Make a directory to compile into cd build                             # Switch into build directory cmake -DCMAKE_BUILD_TYPE=Release ..  # Prepare to compile make                                 # Build code.
+    make install                         # Optionally install on your machine

 cmake will automatically detect where libraries are installed on your machine and include them appropriately.

 By default cmake will search for `GDAL` and link __DGGRID__ with it if found.
 If `GDAL` is present on your system and you want to force a build of __DGGRID__ without `GDAL`, call cmake with `-DWITH_GDAL=OFF`.

+By default cmake will use the `shapelib` library included with the source code.
+To build using an external system-provided version of `shapelib` execute `cmake` with `-DWITH_EXT_SHAPELIB=ON`.
+To specify a specific directory path to search for `shapelib` add `-DSHAPELIB_ROOT_DIR=/..`.

 You can also build DGGRID with extra debugging info.
 Doing this requires emptying your `build/` directory first or making a new `build_debug/` directory.